 1. RESPOND PROMPTLY.
 As with a wedding, these are complicated affairs and numbers matter.
 Respond to the invitation as soon as possible.
 Do not ask to bring extra people.

 2. DRESS MODESTLY.
 Dress will depend on the synagogue, but do not depend on your 13 year old for the dress code.
 The service will be fairly formal: a bar mitzvah boy will wear a suit and tie.
 Dress for girls should be tidy, clean, and modest: outfits cut “up to here” or “down to there” are inappropriate.
 A party dress with bare shoulders can be supplemented with a shawl for the service.

 3. PRESENTS.
 Gift-giving is traditional at a bar or bat mitzvah.
 One may give money to the bat mitzvah, or make a charitable donation (tzedakah) in her name.
+The number 18 and its multiples are considered good luck, so a check for $18 or $36 is a nice present.
 Bar mitzvah money often is put towards college or study in Israel.
-That said, if you cannot afford a present, it is not required.
+However, no present is required.